 Family will receive friends at Davis Funeral Home, 124 Olen Thomas Dr., Clarksburg, on Saturday, November 16, 2019 from 1:00 until 7:00 PM and Sunday, November 17, 2019 from 12:00 Noon to time of service at 2:00PM with Pastor DJ Hoff officiating.
 Interment will follow at Plant Cemetery.
 In lieu of flowers, donations can be made in his memory to Wounded Warrior Project, PO Box 758516, Topeka, Kansas, 66675-8516.
 Online condolences may be sent to DavisFuneralHomeWV.com.
 Davis Funeral Home is honored to assist the Messinger family.

-To send flowers to Coach John Benny Messinger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Coach John Benny Messinger, please visit our floral store.